 Following the adoption of UN Security Council Resolution 2165, UNHCR established its cross-border activities from southern Turkey in July 2014.
-In 2021, through its own programme, UNHCR has partnerships with seven organizations - ACTED, Maram, Muzun, SEMA, Shafak, SRD and Watan - to assist displaced people by providing core relief items (CRIs), shelter support, and protection services.
+In 2021, through its own programme, UNHCR has partnerships with seven organizations - ACTED, Maram, Muzun, SEMA, Shafak, SRD and Watan - to assist displaced people through the provision of core relief items (CRIs), shelter support, and protection services.
 In addition, UNHCR is co-leading the Protection, Shelter/Non-Food Items (Shelter/NFI) and Camp Coordination and Camp Management (CCCM) Clusters.
-All Clusters closely follow the humanitarian developments in the conflict areas in northwest Syria and contribute to emergency preparedness response plans accordingly.
+All Clusters closely follow-up the humanitarian developments in the conflict affected areas in northwest Syria and contribute to emergency preparedness response plans accordingly.